OUGC-Network/ougc-Landing-Page/README.md

 ### Force Group Change <a name="usage_force_group_change"></a>

-By default, this plugin redirects guest to the registration page, with the freedom to login if already registered.
+By default, this plugin redirects guests to the registration page, with the freedom to login if already registered.

 Using this logic, it is possible to get creative in order to achieve different results.
 The following would be the settings necessary to force specific groups to join or leave a group.